🠈 CVS Health Corporation 🠊

 History of Eckerd Drugs

 Eckerd Drug was a large pharmacy chain that grew to 2,800 stores when it was part of JC Penney.

 - 1898: Eckerd was founded by J. Milton Elkerd in Erie, Pa.

-- 1961: goes public as Florida based Eckerd Drugs.
+- 1961: Company went public as Florida based Eckerd Drugs.

 - 1968: Eckerd purchased J. Byron.
 J. Byron began in 1896 as Byron's Red Cross.
 It diversified from pharmaceuticals and renamed its store Byrons Department Store.

-- 1970: changes name to Jack Eckerd Corporation.
+- 1970: Company changed its name to Jack Eckerd Corporation.

-- 1985: Dart Group Corporation attempts hostile takeover.
-Eckerd goes private in defense.
+- 1985: Dart Group Corporation attempted a hostile takeover.
+Eckerd went private in defense.

 - 1990: Eckerd acquired 220 Revco drugstores

 - 1997: J.C.
 Penney Company, Inc. acquired Eckerd.
 Penneys merged Eckerd and Thrift Drug and rebranded the group as Eckerd.
 Penneys spun of several stores as Kerr Drug.